IcicleF/rrppcc/README.md

 To use this library, you must have an available RDMA NIC installed on your computer.
 Mellanox's ConnectX adaptor series are the best;
 others should also work as long as you have `libibverbs` installed, but they are not tested.

+## Versioning

+- `0.2.4`: Use this version if you want to bind RPC handlers to `Nexus`, and can tolerate some unsoundness and counter-intuitive semantics
+  (the `Send + Sync` traits implemented are on the types, but they actually can only be used in one thread).
+- `0.3.0`: Use this version if you want to bind RPC handlers to `Rpc`.